adamkurth/reborn_dev/doc/source/developers.rst

 ------------------------------------

 Numba is one way to speed up Python code in cases where there is not an existing numpy function.
-It is used within bornagian in a few places and appears to be reasonably stable, though still lacking some basic functionality.
+It is used within reborn in a few places and appears to be reasonably stable, though still lacking some basic functionality.

 A better way to speed up code is to use fortran.
-There are notes on this elsewere in this documentation.
+Look here: :ref:`working_with_fortran`.